xinyu-hou/xinyu-hou.github.io/content/authors/yuelin-zhong/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Research Assistant at Boston Children's Hospital

 # Organizations/Affiliations to show in About widget
 organizations: